China Jialing JH125L.

 The fact that all 433 eRanger ambulances were delivered with the initial training and spare parts is fine, but how do you keep up with the maintenance and daily checks, and also replace parts before they are worn out, if there is No system in place to carry out this work.

-What most MoH's don't seem to appreciate is that Transportation in the system is the priority, if you can't get patients to a clinic, or expensive drugs to the patients, what good are you doing.
+What most MOH's don't seem to appreciate is that Transportation in the system is the priority, if you can't get patients to a clinic, or expensive drugs to the patients, what good are you doing.

 The patient stuck in a remote village will die, and if the drugs don't get to the patient that needs them, they are also wasted.

-The other factor to keeping transport running in Africa, that has been highlighted by the chaps from "As-seen-from-the-sidecar", is that getting spare parts into the African countries takes a lot longer than expected, mainly again because of "Red Tape", and the other factor is, the import duty charged on these spares too.
+The other factor to keeping transport running in Africa, that has been highlighted by the chaps from "As-seen-from-the-sidecar", (The Sidecar Guy's) is that getting spare parts into the African countries takes a lot longer than expected, mainly again because of "Red Tape", and the other factor is, the import duty charged on these spares too.

 So unless there is a Free route for essential spare parts or a vast stock in house, there is always going to be a long "Down Time".